 First, let us look at the logic behind taking live cultures on an empty stomach, advocated by some.
 Well, because acid is stimulated by consumption of food, it is thought that taking live cultures on an empty stomach (mainly first thing in the morning) is ideal because there is less residual acid in the stomach.
 However, it is also important to note that there is a lag time (up to 30 minutes) between when food is eaten and when acid is released into the stomach

-With a few exceptions, it’s best to take your live cultures supplements with a meal, as the food helps to buffer the effects of stomach acid; it may also help to facilitate the passage of the friendly bacteria through the stomach, and ensure that they are well mixed with the stomach contents as they pass into the small intestines.
+With a few exceptions, it’s best to take your live cultures supplements with a breakfast, as the food helps to buffer the effects of stomach acid; it may also help to facilitate the passage of the friendly bacteria through the stomach, and ensure that they are well mixed with the stomach contents as they pass into the small intestines.

 How long should you take live cultures for?

 This depends on why you are taking them: some people like to take specific strains at certain times, for example during pregnancy, when travelling abroad, or during the winter flu season.
 However, if you prefer general daily supplementation, then take your supplements every day.
 There is no current research to suggest the body becomes dependent on good bacteria, so long-term supplementation is also fine.

 Live cultures are not recommended for those with serious medical conditions e.g. those who are severely immunosuppressed, have pancreatitis, are in the ICU, have melaena, have a central venous catheter, short bowel syndrome, or patients with open wounds following major surgery; unless under a doctor's care.
 Keep out of reach and sight of children.